axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

    ..

 By default after configured context-param in the web XML file, the Virus Scanning is enabled.
-You could update the value of variable ``EnableVirusScanner`` to ``false`` in ``PortalKit/config/variables.yaml`` that you want to disable.
+You could update the value of the variable ``EnableVirusScanner`` to ``false`` in ``PortalKit/config/variables.yaml`` that you want to disable.